p1k0chu/bac-tracker-mod/README.md

 <h1>Bac Tracker</h1>
-Advancement tracker for <a href="https://www.planetminecraft.com/data-pack/blazeandcave-s-advancements-pack-1-12/">Blazes and Caves Advancement Data pack</a>.<br>
+Advancement tracker for <a href="https://www.planetminecraft.com/data-pack/blazeandcave-s-advancementsMap-pack-1-12/">Blazes and Caves Advancement Data pack</a>.<br>
-Inspired by <a href="https://github.com/TheTalkingMime/bac-tracker">TheTalkingMime/bac-tracker</a>, reused some .csv files from this repo.<br>
+Inspired by <a href="https://github.com/TheTalkingMime/bac-tracker">TheTalkingMime/bac-tracker</a><br>
-Tracker <a href="https://docs.google.com/spreadsheets/d/1Gyp1atdQ7QLEWRHBQ2AQFaTcg38jzZFPvaCOE4OeJhI/edit">template</a> is also created by Mime
+Tracker template is originally made by TheTalkingMime and tjthings

+Latest tracker <a href="https://docs.google.com/spreadsheets/d/1p0Nl61avCxvLxlIrD6ZAeoyIkEDiTf7C3ZIQTC-Ivew/edit?usp=sharing">template</a> for use with BACAP<br>
+You can use this tracker with any other advancement datapack, or with vanilla game, but you would have to put all the advancements in, on your own, in similar format

 <h1>Installation process</h1>
 <ol>